 I shut the door, leaning against it for a moment.
-My cabin is pretty much the same as the others down here except I have a single bed rather than a double or a bunk.
-The walls are all white; the bed is on one side with a built-in cupboard underneath it and there’s another built-in cupboard/wardrobe on the other side.
+My cabin is pretty much the same as the others except I have a single bed rather than a double or a bunk.
+The walls are all white; the bed is on one side with a built-in cupboard underneath, and there’s another built-in unit opposite.
 Under my bed, in the top drawer of the cupboard, there’s a shoe box.
 Sometimes when I’m mad with Ralph or just feeling down, I get it out and flick through the bits and pieces in there: a couple of pictures of my parents – trapped in a moment of time from three years ago; a blurry photo of my sister, Adrienne, that I took myself with my first proper camera; some souvenirs that probably just look like junk to everyone else, bits and pieces of my past.
 I really don’t know why I look at it so much because it only makes me depressed.

 “You better learn to like it,” Ralph told me over supper that evening.
 “Liza and I have been talking and we’re going to be here a while.”

 “Here?
 Really?”
-It hadn’t looked all that spectacular to me so far.
+It hadn’t looked that spectacular to me so far.

 We’d done an awful lot of travelling over the last couple of years, scoping out the best dive-areas for Ralph to grow his up-and-coming charter business.